ucsd-cse8a-w21/ucsd-cse8a-w21.github.io/index.md

 This section will have instructions for current tasks you should be working on, and we will update it weekly.

-- [PA3](https://ucsd-cse8a-w21.github.io/pa3/) is now released!
-It is due Tuesday, Jan 26th, by 4pm.
-Remember that this is an assessment to be completed entirely on your own(NO COLLABORATION!!).
-You can ask private questions about the assignment on Edstem, but it's likely that we won't give detailed answers and won't help you debug your program.
-The intent of this assessment is to give a grade to your understanding of the material from the first part of the course.
+- [PA4](https://drive.google.com/file/d/1dvEJ8BDii9TzLRqnM7zsp9wRyfQBHsTs/view) is now released!
+It is due Tuesday, Feb 2nd, by 4pm.
+- Stepik [3.1-3.4](https://stepik.org/lesson/467758/step/1) is due Friday, Jan 29th, by 4 pm.
+- Stepik 4.1-4.4 is due Friday, Feb 5th, by 4 pm.
 - If you missed a lab, you can fill out the corresponding form and earn up to %50 of the credit: [Lab 3 make-up form](https://docs.google.com/forms/d/e/1FAIpQLSd34OGESkTY_MG_50luXb9NF_11-Cr94hGmgM-R-ple6NTtFg/viewform), [Lab 2 make-up form](https://forms.gle/q1s1Dr1KMe3RY77LA), [Lab 1 make-up form](https://forms.gle/QybphWqaceBJUVQR9),
 - Fill out the [Pre-class Survey](https://forms.gle/fu7V8UxvKEH3i6ef7) so we can have your Stepik ids and grade your excercises(if you haven't filled it out already!!).
 - Fill out [this